How Long Does Vinyl Siding Last?

 If you take care of your siding, it will last decades.

-Pro Tip: Just because you have older siding doesn’t necessarily mean it requires a replacement, especially if a professional installed it.
-Always consult a contractor before deciding to replace the siding.
+Pro Tip: Just because you have older siding doesn’t necessarily mean it requires replacement, especially if a professional installed it.
+Always consult a contractor before deciding to replace your siding

 How Does The Lifespan Of Vinyl Siding Compare To Other Siding Types?